elgentos/magento2-cypress-testing-suite/README.md

 ### Assumptions
 - Magento 2 runs in Single Store Mode
 - Default language is English
-- Viewport is 1200x800 (no specific tests for mobile viewports)
+- Viewport is 1920x1280 (tests for mobile viewports are availabline for Luma, not yet for Hyvä)
 - [Multi Source Inventory is not used](https://github.com/magento/inventory)

 ### Not plug & play
 This test suite is _not_ plug & play for your store.
 A number of tests rely on Magento's default sample data.
 These tests will fail when you don't have the sample data.
 It is up to you to change the fixtures/selectors/tests to make them pass for your store.

-### Hyvä-only right now
-Since we ([elgentos](https://elgentos.nl)) have decided to focus solely on building Magento 2 stores with the [Hyvä](https://hyva.io) frontend, all tests are written for Hyvä frontends.
-That means the tests use Hyvä-specific selectors.

-However, we have moved all selectors to fixtures, making it easy to provide selector fixtures for Luma.
-We will happily accept any PR's supplying this.
-In theory it should also be possible to swap these selectors for [Venia](https://venia.magento.com/) selectors.

 ### Open source-only right now
 We don't do Commerce builds over at elgentos so we haven't spent time creating tests for Commerce-only functionality.